We want to follow the optimal path of the day, not the one using yesterday’s information

 So the hard part is, I suppose choosing: do you disappoint people who asked you for help, do you miss opportunities to make an impact that you did not anticipate, or do you ignore what you intended to do before all the new information arrived?

-these can be collaboration opportunities, where you want to help someone, but they dont know you have an idea to help them.
-So there is this heavy reward potential that sits on your head.
+Collaboration opportunities, where you want to help someone, might start out being obvious only to you.
+A heavy reward potential sits in your head.
 You know you can help.
 You visualized it instantaneously.
-Now you see the execution will take time ana you see this will cause you to not do what you intended to do before the opportunity arose!
-Tbis is a heavy burden , especially if the payout looks great 🤩.
+Now you see the execution will take time and you see this will cause you to not do what you intended to do before the opportunity arose!
+This is a heavy burden, especially if the payout looks great 🤩.

 Maybe a better way